lenaxia/generative-agent/STRANDS_UNIVERSAL_AGENT_MIGRATION_PLAN.md

 * Do not worry about backwards compatibility unless it is PART of a migration process and you will remove the backwards compatibility later
 * Do not use fallbacks
 * Whenever you complete a phase, make sure to update this checklist
+* Don't just blindly implement changes.
+Reflect on them to make sure they make sense within the larger project.
+Pull in other files if additional context is needed

 ---